iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     SYS_USE_IO Set to Re-Configure AUX Outputs as Main Outputs

-Then reboot the flight controller by selecting "Reboot Vehicle" from the "Tools" menu in the upper right.
+Reboot the flight controller by selecting "Reboot Vehicle" from the "Tools" menu in the upper right.

 Testing the Module with QGroundControl
 ****************************************